This article was updated Sept. 1, 2023.

 An Industry in Need of a Tune-Up

 The family entertainment restaurant industry overall was declining by the mid-’80s.
-To save on maintenance and operating costs, Gadgets restaurants and cafes reduced the number of daily animatronic shows, only playing for a few hours total each day.
+To save on maintenance and operating costs, Gadgets restaurants and cafes reduced the number of daily animatronic shows, only playing for a few hours each day.

 Gadgets, though thriving at one point, was falling off, despite strategy shifts and anticipated expansions.
 Executives stated they were open to selling the franchise if the right offer came along.